VARobot-PG/application/README.md

 ## How to install the server
 To install the server consider the following repository: https://github.com/VARobot-PG/server It is needed for cloud compilation and physics simulation for the dobot magician system
-## Where can I find the original approach SPEARED1?
+## Where can I find the original approach SPEARED?
 You can find it on a special branch in this repository: https://github.com/VARobot-PG/application/tree/SPEARED1 (here is also the old version of the server and webeditor included)